Dewalade1/Dewalade1/README.md

 ## Hi There 👋🏽,

-I'm a fullstack Software Engineer and Mobile Developer from Nigeria.
+I'm a fullstack Software Engineer and Mobile Developer from Lagos, Nigeria.

 - 🔭 Working on multiple frontend and backend projects using ReactJS and NodeJS
 - 🔭 Working on mobile app projects using react-native